mrchocoborider/artemis-foxglove/README.md

 MCAP.
 Photos are also clamped to a mission window (configurable in `build_mcap.py`) and respect Hank's `enabled` flag.

-**Mission start time.** `MISSION_WINDOW_START` is pinned to **2026-04-02 02:00 UTC** — the first row of the JPL Horizons SPK.
-That's about 3.5 hours post-liftoff (Horizons doesn't track the boost phase).
-Foxglove always opens a file at `message_start_time`, so this is the earliest moment the 3D and plot panels actually have data.
-Anything earlier (pre-launch ground photos, the LIFTOFF / MECO events, the first few crew snaps) is filtered out so the file doesn't open in a dead zone.
-The trade-off: if you want the launch sequence in the file, drop `MISSION_WINDOW_START` back to ~22:00 UTC on 04-01 and accept that the first ~4 hours of the timeline will only have photos to look at.
+**Mission window.** The build keeps everything between `MISSION_WINDOW_START` (**2026-04-01 17:00 UTC**, ~5.5 h before the 22:35:25 UTC liftoff) and `MISSION_WINDOW_END` (**2026-04-11 22:00 UTC**, ~22 h after the 00:07:27 UTC
+splashdown).
+The window is deliberately wider than the Horizons ephemeris so it captures Hank's pre-launch and recovery photos (suit-up, walkout, liftoff, and the post-splashdown hours), none of which are in the trajectory file.

+The file opens at `MISSION_WINDOW_START`, but JPL Horizons only starts tracking ~3.5 h post-liftoff (its first row is ~2026-04-02 02:00 UTC; it doesn't model the boost phase).
+To keep the 3D panel from opening empty, `write_pre_horizons_anchor()` parks Orion at the first Horizons position with a one-shot `earth → orion` transform, so pre-launch on-Orion photos have somewhere to project and the timeline transitions smoothly into real ephemeris once Horizons takes over.
+This is a stylization — Orion is actually still on the pad during that window.

-**Frame.** Trajectory is in J2000 / ICRF (NASA's "Mean of J2000" inertial frame, effectively fixed to distant quasars).
-Earth-centered for the bulk of the visualization, with Moon-centered ephemeris available as a sub-frame during the flyby.
+**Frame.** Trajectory is in J2000 / ICRF (NASA's "Mean of J2000" inertial frame, effectively fixed to distant quasars). `earth` is the root frame;
+`moon` and `orion` are child frames positioned from Horizons via `/tf` (`earth → moon`, `earth → orion`), and a single `camera` frame hangs off `orion` for the photo frustum.
+The trajectory, plots, and state are all Earth-relative.

-**Units.** Foxglove's 3D panel uses **meters** for all positions, sphere sizes, frame translations, and camera distances.
-Horizons returns km; the build script multiplies by 1000 only at the boundaries that feed the 3D / TF channels.
-JSON state messages (`/orion/state`) stay in km/km/s so the plot panel reads naturally.
-If you tweak the layout's camera or grid size, remember those are in meters: Earth radius is 6,378,137 m, the Moon orbits at ~3.84 × 10⁸ m, and Orion's apogee is ~4.3 × 10⁸ m.
+**Units.** Internally the build authors every 3D quantity (positions, sphere sizes, frame translations, camera distances) in **meters** — Horizons returns km, so it multiplies by 1000 at the boundaries that feed the 3D / TF channels.

-The 3D panel handles this scale just fine — WebGL Float32 has ~30 m of precision out at lunar distance, and with `near=1000, far=5e9` the depth buffer leaves ~400 m of resolution at the far end (no z-fighting between any of our primitives).
-The 500 m limit you may be remembering is the Map panel, which uses lat/lon and is unrelated.
+It then divides everything that crosses into a 3D channel by the scene unit (see [Scene scale](#scene-scale)); at the **megameter** default that means the scene is expressed in units of 1e6 m.
+JSON state messages (`/orion/state`) are *not* scaled — they stay in km / km/s so the plot panel reads naturally.

+So the values you see in the default `layout/artemis-ii.json` are in megameters:
+Earth's radius is ~6.378 units, the Moon orbits at ~384 units, Orion's apogee is ~413 units, and the 3D panel's `near`/`far` are `0.001` / `5000`.
+(In the metre-scale `artemis-ii-mission.json` baseline the same values are ×1e6 — Earth radius 6,378,137 m, `near` 1000, `far` 5e9.)
+The megameter default keeps WebGL's Float32 vertex/depth math well-conditioned across the whole ±500-unit trajectory;
+the metre baseline is where that math (and Foxglove's worldUnits line/frustum rendering) starts to break down at orbital distance.

 **3D panel: display frame + follow mode.** The included layout sets:

 ```
 followTf:    "orion"
 followMode:  "follow-position"
-distance:    30,000 km from Orion
+distance:    ~120 units (~120,000 km from Orion, in the default Mm layout)
 ```

-…which centers the spacecraft and lets Earth, the Moon, and the trajectory trail flow past as the timeline advances. `follow-position` (instead of `follow-pose`) keeps your camera orientation fixed as you scrub — useful since Orion has no real attitude data yet (see SPICE note below).
+…which centers the spacecraft and lets Earth, the Moon, and the trajectory trail flow past as the timeline advances. `follow-position` (instead of `follow-pose`) keeps your camera orientation fixed as you scrub — useful since Orion has no real attitude data yet (see Attitude note below).

-The 30,000 km default is chosen so the stylized spacecraft fills a healthy fraction of the frame (it's a ~20 Mm-wide map icon — see the URDF section below).
-You will need to zoom out to see Earth + the full trajectory at the same time.
-If you'd rather watch the whole mission from a fixed Earth viewpoint, set `followTf: "earth"` and `followMode: "follow-none"`, and bump `distance` up to ~600,000,000 m so the Moon's orbit fits in frame.
+That distance is chosen so the stylized spacecraft reads at a comfortable size (it's a ~20 Mm-wide map icon — see the URDF section below) while still showing a good chunk of the trajectory.
+Zoom out to see Earth + the full arc at once.
+If you'd rather watch the whole mission from a fixed Earth viewpoint, set `followTf: "earth"`, `followMode: "follow-none"`, and bump `distance` up to ~600 units (~600 Mm) so the Moon's orbit fits in frame.

-The orange line you see is the entire 9-day trajectory, logged once at mission start as a single polyline in the `earth` frame.
+The orange line is the entire ~9-day trajectory, logged once at mission start as a single polyline in the `earth` frame.
 It's not "where Orion has been" — it's the full pre-computed arc, so you can see where it's headed too.
-The arrow at the spacecraft's current position is what moves along it (matches the artemistimeline.com viewer).

-**Attitude (SPICE CK).** Still not available as of mid-May 2026.
+The position that tracks along it is the URDF spacecraft model (parented to the `orion` frame).
+A redundant orange position arrow is published on `/orion/pose` but ships hidden in the default layout; toggle it on if you want the artemistimeline.com-style marker.

+**Attitude.** As of June 2026 the build logs no real attitude: the `/tf` `earth → orion` transform carries a `Quaternion(0,0,0,1)` placeholder (`IDENTITY_QUAT`), which is why the layout uses `follow-position` rather than `follow-pose`.
+The swap-in point is inside `write_transforms_and_state`.

+There are two ways to get real attitude, neither wired in yet:

-`naif.jpl.nasa.gov/pub/naif/` has no `ARTEMIS2/` directory and NAIF's policy is that operational kernels are typically archived 6–9 months after data acquisition — splashdown was only ~5 weeks ago.
+- **SPICE CK kernels** — still not on NAIF. `naif.jpl.nasa.gov/pub/naif/` has no `ARTEMIS2/` directory, and NAIF typically archives operational kernels 6–9 months after acquisition (splashdown was ~2 months ago).
 Realistic ETA for public CK (attitude) kernels is **late 2026 → mid 2027**.
-The SPK that Horizons uses internally for `-1024` already exists, but is not redistributed separately. `build_mcap.py` keeps a `Quaternion(0,0,0,1)` placeholder on the `/tf` `earth → orion` transform; the swap-in point for `spiceypy` is inside `write_transforms_and_state`.
+The SPK Horizons uses internally for `-1024` already exists but isn't redistributed separately.

-**Photos.** Every photo is stored as a JPEG `CompressedImage` message on a single multiplexed topic, `/camera/all/image`, in chronological order.
-The prior layout had one image topic per camera bucket (Nikon D5 / GoPro / iPhone / crew / exterior / ground), which meant five Image panels each sitting empty until that specific camera's first shot.
-The unified topic keeps the Image panel populated continuously; per-image `frame_id` still names the source camera (`camera_<bucket>` for on-Orion cameras, `""` for ground), so frustum highlighting in the 3D panel still tracks which camera took the active photo.
-The `/camera/<bucket>/calibration` topics remain per-bucket because the 3D panel renders one frustum per calibration topic.
+- **Archived AROW telemetry** — `scripts/fetch_attitude.py` scrapes Orion
+attitude quaternions (plus position and rates) from AROW's live-telemetry endpoint as captured by the Wayback Machine, writing `data/attitude.json`.
+This is already runnable; what's missing is the `build_mcap.py` glue to interpolate those quaternions onto the trajectory timeline and log them instead of `IDENTITY_QUAT`.

+**Photos.** Every photo is a JPEG `CompressedImage` on a single multiplexed topic, `/camera/all/image`, in chronological order, so the Image panel stays populated continuously instead of waiting on any one camera's next shot.
+On-Orion photos are stamped with the shared `camera` `frame_id`; ground photos (KSC tower / ascent tracking) are frameless (`""`) since they aren't bolted to the spacecraft.
+There's one shared frustum on `/camera/all/calibration`, re-emitted at every photo timestamp so the 3D panel has a fresh calibration wherever you seek.
+(A handful of NASA ground JPEGs are saved landscape but are actually portrait; the build re-encodes those upright — see `_PHOTO_ROTATIONS_CCW`.)
-Original-resolution images remain on Cloudflare R2 and are linked via `/photo/meta`; we embed a ~1280 px web copy to keep the MCAP playable.
-Pass `--include-disabled-photos` to `build_mcap.py` if you want everything Hank's data file exposes (including training shots).
+Original-resolution images stay on Cloudflare R2 and are linked via `/photo/meta`; we embed a ~1280 px web copy to keep the MCAP playable.
+Of the ~540 entries in Hank's data file, ~480 land in the file (disabled training shots are skipped); pass `--include-disabled-photos` to `build_mcap.py` to keep everything.

-**Camera frustums (faked intrinsics).** None of the published photo metadata includes calibration data, so we synthesize plausible `CameraCalibration` messages per bucket — a representative resolution and a horizontal FOV matching each camera's optics (28° HFOV for the Nikon D5 with a 70-200mm, 65° for the iPhone main lens, 118° for the GoPro, etc.).
-Each on-Orion camera also gets a static `orion → camera_<bucket>` transform with a fictitious pose chosen so the frustums spread out around the body instead of stacking on top of each other (see `CAMERAS` in `build_mcap.py`).
-Treat the result as illustrative — "the photo was probably from somewhere over here" — not as photogrammetry.
-The `ground` bucket (KSC tower / ascent tracking shots) gets no transform and no calibration: it isn't bolted to the spacecraft and shouldn't pretend to be.
-If real intrinsics or extrinsics ever surface, drop them into `CAMERAS` and the rig will pick them up.

-Note that Foxglove's 3D panel renders calibration topics as **wireframe frustums** only — it doesn't project the corresponding image onto the frustum's far face.
-The single Image panel handles pixel display; the 3D panel just shows where each camera is pointed.
-(If image-into-frustum is what you want, that'd be a feature request against the 3D panel rather than a build script change.)
-Frustums are scaled to the same Earth-radius "map icon" size as the URDF (~6-10 Mm cone length, set via per-topic `distance` and `width` in the layout) so they read clearly at the default 30,000 km zoom without dominating the frame.
+**Camera frustum (faked intrinsics).** None of the published photo metadata includes calibration data, and the real mounting poses of Hank's cameras (a mix of crew DSLRs, phones, GoPros, and exterior payloads) aren't published.
+Rather than fake five different rigs, the build emits **one shared frustum**: a single `CameraCalibration` on `/camera/all/calibration` (a generic 4032×3024 sensor at a 60° horizontal FOV — `CAMERA_HFOV_DEG`) attached to a single `camera` frame.
+That frame is parked ~5 Mm (`CAMERA_RADIUS_M`) out from Orion's origin and pointed back inward so the cone projects into open space instead of being buried in the URDF body.
+Treat it as illustrative — "the photo was taken from Orion" — not as photogrammetry.
+Ground photos get no frame and no calibration.

+Because the image and calibration topics share the `/camera/all/` prefix (and the layout points `/camera/all/image`'s `cameraInfoTopic` at the calibration with `planarProjectionFactor: 1`), Foxglove's 3D panel can project the current image onto the frustum's far plane; the dedicated Image panel shows it full-size either way.
+A second, plain-lines fallback frustum is drawn on `/camera/marker` (a `SceneEntity` of `LinePrimitive`s with screen-pixel line width) because Foxglove's native worldUnits frustum rendering produces degenerate geometry at orbital scene coordinates — the same Float32 wall the megameter scene scale exists to dodge.
+The frustum is ~8 Mm long (`CAMERA_MARKER_DISTANCE_M`), sized comparably to the URDF "map icon" so it reads at the default zoom.

 **URDF.** Two flavors live in `models/`: